JulieMontoya/Random_Beeb_Stuff/experimental_language/jcode_opcodes.md

 ## CONDITIONAL FLOW CONTROL

 Conditional branches are treated as double-ended operations, where the left-hand operand is tested  (zero is considered `FALSE`, anything non-zero `TRUE`)  and the right-hand operand gives a destination maybe to branch to.
 As with the 6502, this is in the form of an offset from the present code pointer.

 ### IFT

 IF True.
-If the left-hand operand is **not** zero, the code pointer is advanced by an amount equal to the right-hand operand  (or backed up, if negative).
+If the left-hand operand is **not** zero, the code pointer is advanced by an amount equal to the right-hand operand  (or backed up, if the offset is negative).
 Otherwise, execution continues from the next instruction.

 ### IFF

 IF False.
-If the left-hand operand **is** zero, the code pointer is advanced by an amount equal to the right-hand operand  (or backed up, if negative).
+If the left-hand operand **is** zero, the code pointer is advanced by an amount equal to the right-hand operand  (or backed up, if the offset is negative).
 Otherwise, execution continues from the next instruction.

 ## MEMORY ACCESS